Flowtally

 What do receiving teams actually check on a pallet label?

 Four things carry most disputes: the barcode reads at all, the SSCC or item data matches the advance ship notice, the human-readable line matches what the barcode encodes, and the label sits where it can be scanned.
-Print quality and the quiet zone, the blank margin around the bars, decide most read failures.

 What happens when a label fails at the dock?

-Label compliance, checked on every read.
+Label compliance checked on every scan.